nviennot/mongoid_lazy_migration/README.md

 Follow the following steps to perform a migration:

 1. Run `rake db:mongoid:cleanup[Model]` just to be safe.
-2. Include Mongoid::LazyMigration in your document and write your migration specification.
+2. Include `Mongoid::LazyMigration` in your document and write your migration.
    Modify your application code to reflect the changes from the migration.
 3. Deploy.
 4. Run `rake db:mongoid:migrate`.
 5. Remove the migration block from your model.